cfengine/documentation/guide/installation-and-configuration/upgrading-to-36.markdown

 sorting: 30
 ---

-This guide documents our recommendation on how to upgrade an existing installation of CFEngine Community 3.4/3.5 and CFEngine Enterprise 3.0/3.5 to CFEngine 3.6.1.
+This guide documents our recommendation on how to upgrade an existing installation of CFEngine Community 3.4/3.5 and CFEngine Enterprise 3.0/3.5 to CFEngine 3.6.1, as well as upgrades from 3.6.

 Our recommendation is to upgrade the Policy Server first.
 The rationale is that it is normally a dedicated machine with no business-relevant duties, so the risk is lower.

+## Upgrading 3.6.X to 3.6.X+1

+If you are doing a minor-minor 3.6 upgrade (e.g. from 3.6.1 to 3.6.2), the upgrade is easier.
+We would however still recommend to perform a masterfiles upgrade (ideally in a test environment first), as there are changes to enable High Availability and client upgrades to the new version.

+From 3.6.1 to 3.6.2, the following masterfiles files have changed:

+* cfe_internal/CFE_cfengine.cf
+* cfe_internal/CFE_hub_specific.cf
+* cfe_internal/ha/ha.cf
+* cfe_internal/ha/ha_def.cf
+* cfe_internal/ha/ha_info.json
+* cfe_internal/host_info_report.cf
+* controls/cf_serverd.cf
+* def.cf
+* inventory/any.cf
+* inventory/lsb.cf
+* inventory/os.cf
+* lib/3.5/common.cf
+* lib/3.5/packages.cf
+* lib/3.5/paths.cf
+* lib/3.6/cfe_internal.cf
+* lib/3.6/common.cf
+* lib/3.6/files.cf
+* lib/3.6/packages.fc
+* lib/3.6/paths.cf
+* lib/3.6/reports.cf
+* promises.cf
+* update.cf
+* update/update_bins.cf
+* update/update_policy.cf
+* update/update_processes.cf

+Normally these new files did not exist in the preivous version or can be completely replaced by the old ones, the only ones that are likely changed by you are *def.cf* and *promises.cf*.
+For these two files, we would need to do a diff between your version and the new version and integrade the diff instead of replacing the whole file.

+When the new masterfiles have been created and *cf-promises promises.cf* and *cf-promises update.cf* succeeds, you are ready to upgrade the Policy Server.
+That entails to

+* stop the CFEngine services
+* upgrade the hub package
+* replace /var/cfengine/masterfiles with your new integrated masterfiles
+* start the CFEngine services

+Check the version with */var/cfengine/bin/cf-promises -V*, and if you are runnning Enterprise, the Mission Portal About page.

+If everything looks good, you are ready to upgrade the clients, please skip to [Prepare Client upgrade (all versions)][] followed by [Complete Client upgrade (all versions)][].

-## Prepare masterfiles and the Policy Server for upgrade.
+## Prepare masterfiles and the Policy Server for upgrade (3.5 to 3.6)

 1. Merge your masterfiles with the CFEngine 3.6 policy framework on an infrastructure separate from your existing CFEngine installation.
   * The 3.6 masterfiles can be found in a clean installation of CFEngine (hub package on Enterprise), under /var/cfengine/masterfiles.